hieunguyenzzz/anandjoel.wedding/content/pages/all.vi.md

         description: >-
-          Ninh Binh is a mesmerizing area known locally as ‘Ha Long Bay on Land’ thanks to its magical riverine landscape, with sheer limestone mountains rising up from the paddies.
+          Ninh Binh is a mesmerizing area known locally as ‘Ha Long Bay on Land’ thanks to its magical riverine landscape, with sheer limestone mountains rising up from the paddies
         image: /nINH BÌNH.jpeg
         gallery:
           - name: Hoa Lu Ancient Capital